klynweingart/netflix-bot/README.md

 # First step : Adding movies to your Watchlist.

- Kate : Have you ever seen "The silence of the Lambs" ?
+ Kate : Have you ever seen "The silence of the Lambs"?
 I really love that movie Caesar : Oops, nope, I haven't :/
  Kate : We should totally watch it, you're going to love it!

- * Kate take her phone and writes in the chat : /add The silence of the Lambs *
+ **** Kate take her phone and writes in the chat : /add The silence of the Lambs ****

+ # Second step : Getting information about films.

+ Caesar : And do you remember the name of the director of that movie you're talking about?
+ Caesar : It isn't that one with that superhero that uses a black costume and looks like a bat?
+ Kate: Mmmh, I'm not really sure, give me a second

+ **** Kate take her phone and writes in the chat : /getinfo The silence of the Lambs ****

+ # Third step : Getting movies to watch out of your watchlist.

+ Caesar : Cool!
+We should totally watch it together!
+But we've tons of movies to watch, how we're going to remember them all?
+ Kate : Amazing!
+Don't worry, in fact I know a Telegram bot that's pretty cool for that purpose!

+ SOME DAYS AFTER...

+  **** Kate take her phone and writes in the chat : /get 4 ****